walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/Sources/WalletSDK/Documentation.docc/GettingStarted.md

 unavailable in the simulator.
 This immutable policy applies only to new keys;
 changing the default does not protect or rotate existing keys.
 Use ``Wallet/keys()`` to inspect each persisted key's immutable policy and platform-backed status.
+Host apps that enable this policy must add ``NSFaceIDUsageDescription`` to their own ``Info.plist`` with an appropriate user-facing reason string.
+The SDK does not provide or override that entry.

 > Important: Key-use authorization is not wallet/app unlock.
 Platform
 > biometrics and Secure Enclave usage do not by themselves establish a